New Jersey Institute of Technology: 20th century

-As of 1946, about 75% of the freshman class had served in the U. S. Armed Forces.
+In 1946, about 75% of the freshman class had served in the U. S. Armed Forces.
 Cullimore Hall was built in 1958 and two years later the old Weston Hall was razed and replaced with the current seven-story structure.
-Doctoral level programs were introduced and six years later, in 1966, an 18 acre, four-building expansion was completed.
+Doctoral level programs were introduced in 1960.
+Six years later, in 1966, an 18 acre, four-building expansion was completed.

-Becoming New Jersey Institute of Technology

-With the addition of the New Jersey School of Architecture in 1973, the institution had evolved into a technological university, emphasizing a broad range of graduate and undergraduate degrees and dedicated to significant research and public service.
-President William Hazell, Jr., felt that the name of the school should clearly communicate this dynamic evolution.
-Alumni were solicited for suggestions to rename the institution, with the winning suggestion coming from Joseph M. Anderson '25.

-Anderson's suggestion – New Jersey Institute of Technology – cogently emphasized the increasing scope of educational and research initiatives at a preeminent New Jersey university.
-The Board of Trustees approved the transition to the new name in September 1974, and Newark College of Engineering officially became New Jersey Institute of Technology on January 1, 1975.
-Anderson received the personal congratulations of President Hazell.
-At that time, the Newark College of Engineering name was retained for NJIT's engineering school.
+With the addition of the New Jersey School of Architecture in 1973, the institution had evolved into a technological university, offering a widening range of graduate and undergraduate degrees and an increasing focus on research and public service.
+William Hazell, president at the time, decided the school's name should be changed to more clearly reflect its ongoing evolution.
+Alumni were solicited for suggestions.
+The winning suggestion was submitted by Joseph M. Anderson (1925).
+Anderson's suggestion, New Jersey Institute of Technology, emphasized the increasing scope of educational and research initiatives at the institution.
+The Board of Trustees approved the name change in September 1974.
+Newark College of Engineering officially became New Jersey Institute of Technology on January 1, 1975.
+The Newark College of Engineering name was retained for NJIT's engineering school.